Higher-order Liouvillian exceptional points in the dissipative dynamics of quadratic fermions: Introduction

 On the other hand, non-Hermiticity also arises naturally in quantum open systems.
 More explicitly, the Markovian dynamics of an open quantum system is typically governed by the Lindblad master equation~\cite{Breuer}

 where $\mathcal{L}$ is referred to as the Liouvillian, $\rho$ is the density matrix, $H$ is the coherent Hamiltonian, and $\{L_\mu\}$ is a set of quantum jump operators depicting the system's coupling with its environment.
 By imposing post selection and requiring the absence of quantum jump processes described by $\sum_\mu L_\mu\rho L_\mu^\dagger$, the Liouvillian dynamics is reduced to one driven by an effective non-Hermitian Hamiltonian $H_{\text{eff}}=H-\frac{i}{2}\sum_{\mu}L_\mu^\dagger L_\mu$.
-However, the condition for the post selection to apply in quantum many-body systems is quite stringent, such that post selection and the resulting non-Hermitian description are only viable on the single-particle level~\cite{xueexp,LiuDynamically} or in non-interacting many-body systems~\cite{luoleexp,yanexp,RenChiral}.
 Alternatively, one can adopt a different view by vectorizing the density matrix, such that the Liouvillian itself is mapped to a non-Hermitian matrix~\cite{MingantiSpectral}.
 Such a view underlies recent studies of Liouvillian EPs~\cite{SunEncircling,MingantiQuantum,MingantiHybrid,KumarNear,KhandelwalChiral,PavlovTopological,SunChiral}, where exceptional structures emerge in the Liouvillian eigenspectrum with experimentally observable outcome~\cite{GaoPhotonic,ChenDecoherence,ChenQuantum,WuExperimental}.
-Nevertheless, in these early studies, the order of the Liouvillian EP is often limited to 2 or 3, whereas higher-order EPs have been well-studied in generic non-Hermitian systems, and are shown to have richer implications~\cite{SayyadRealizing,GohsrichExceptional}.
+Nevertheless, in these early studies, the order of the Liouvillian EP is often limited to 2 or 3, whereas higher-order EPs have been well-studied in generic non-Hermitian systems, and are shown to have richer implications~\cite{DelplaceSymmetry,YoshidaHopf,SayyadRealizing,GohsrichExceptional,ShiralievaMulti}.
 It is therefore desirable to engineer higher-order Liouvillian EPs in a quantum many-body setting~\cite{ArkhipovLiouvillian2,ArkhipovGenerating,NakanishiPT}.